somekindofdesign/two-dogs/README.md

 <p>The navigation allows users to browse the site from any page without having to use the back button on their device.</p>

+<p>It uses code from ??.
+This particular piece of code was used as it included consideration for users of screen readers, increasing the reach of the accessibility of the site.</p>

 <p><img width="640px" height=auto src="assets/images/readme/nav_desktop.PNG" alt="two dogs website header on desktop"></p>
 <p><img width="375px" height=auto src="assets/images/readme/nav_mobile.PNG" alt="two dogs website header on mobile"></p>
 <p><img width="375px" height=auto src="assets/images/readme/nav_mobile_open.PNG" alt="two dogs website nav menu open on mobile"></p>